Gunnar Beck

-Gunnar Beck (born 1 May 1965 in Düsseldorf) is a German academic, lawyer and sometime politician.
+Gunnar Beck is a German academic, lawyer and sometime politician.
 He served as deputy legal adviser (EU) at the House of Commons in London from 2002 to 2010 and as legal adviser to the UK parliamentary delegation to the Convention on the Future of Europe from 2002 to 2004.
 From 2014 to 2019 he was a part-time legal and EU affairs adviser to the Alternative for Germany from 2014 to 2019 and then a Member of the European Parliament (MEP) from 2019 and 2024.
 From 2022 to May 2024 he held the position of vice-president of the Identity & Democracy Group.
 He has been a reader in EU law at the SOAS, University of London since 2005 and a door tenant and practicing barrister at 1EC Chambers (Chambers of Sir Tony Baldry) from 2013.

-Beck has both won wider public and academic acclaim, and provoked fierce criticism in response to, his work on the legal reasoning of the European Court of Justice, the legal and political aspects of the euro and migration crises and on 18th/19th century German moral and legal philosophy, especially the works of Immanuel Kant and Johann Gottlieb Fichte.
+Beck has both won wider public and academic acclaim, and provoked political criticism in response to, his work on the legal reasoning of the European Court of Justice, the legal and political aspects of the euro and migration crises and on 18th/19th century German moral and legal philosophy, especially the works of Immanuel Kant and Johann Gottlieb Fichte.

 Academic career

-He is a specialist in EU law and has taught the subject at SOAS, University of London since 2005.
+Gunnar Beck is a specialist in European Union law and legal and political philosophy.
+He has taught the subject at SOAS, University of London since 2005.
 He previously taught political philosophy, moral & legal philosophy at Oxford University and EU law and legal philosophy at the LSE.